chariskar/LogGuard/README.md

   logger.log('info','hello')

 # Plugins
-  When calling the Logger point to a valid folder that contains the plugin files and then update the UsedPlugins variable to contain all the plugins you will be using
+  When calling the Logger point to a valid folder that contains the plugin files and then update the LogicPlugins variable to contain all the plugins you will be using

 # Contribute